-The Academy has a suitable first aid room which contains a first aid box and a washbasin with washing and drying materials.
-Where there is not a wash basin within the room there will be one within a reasonable proximity.
+The Academy has a suitable first aid room area which contains first aid supplies and access to a washbasin with washing and drying materials.
+Where there is not a wash basin within the room there will be one within a reasonable proximity (staff toilet facilities).